pupilfirst/pupilfirst/docs/users/reviewing_submissions.md

 When targets are completed by a review from a coach, student submissions first appear in the a coach's _Review_ tab.
 This is accessible from the `/dashboard` page, and when loaded, it shows submissions from students in courses that you're assigned to as a coach.

+School admins can see all the submissions but cannot review them without having a coach profile for that course/cohort.

 ![Submissions for review](../assets/reviewing_submissions/index.png)

 If you're directly assigned to some students, then the page will load with the filter set to show only submissions from those assigned students.